All Episodes

 Wow.

-I know it, because you follow this stuff, and you've probably followed it as long as I how long have you and I known each other twenty years, I'm sure.
+I know it because you follow this stuff, and you've probably followed it as long as I. How long have you and I know each other's five years, I'm sure.

-Well, you hang out with smart people like Larry Cudlow, so I know you can know this stuff too.
+Well, you hang out with smart people like Larry Kudlow, so I know you know this stuff too.

-Yeah, well, hey, if you want to re if you want to really know this stuff, if you want to really uh learn this stuff, it's a great book.
+Yeah, well, hey, if you want to really know this stuff, if you want to really learn this stuff, it's a great book.

-And didn't Larry Cudlow have a hand in it too?
+And didn't Larry Kudlow have a hand in it too?

 Oh, yeah.